James Alexander Forbes (1805–1881): Personality

-Los Gatos historian William A. Wulf describes Forbes as "a suede-shoe man [i.e., a devious individual].
+Based on a collection of Forbes's letters, Los Gatos historian William A. Wulf describes Forbes as "a suede-shoe man [i.e., a devious individual].
 He was bright, and better educated than most men in California when he first arrived.
 But he was basically a bad guy who ended up losing control of circumstances."
 When the Jesuits arrived from Oregon to Mission Santa Clara, they asked him to move out of the mission, which he did, but not before getting $11,000 from them.
 He then used this money to build a mansion right behind the mission.
 Later, he sold this to a group of nuns, neglecting to tell them there was a $20,000 lien on the house.
 Also, according to the Hernandez family, Forbes never paid $8,000 he owed for the Los Gatos rancho.
 With regards to his marriage, he is described as having treated his wife as a servant, often not allowing her to converse with dinner guests; instead she was made to help the other servants.

 Forbes died in 1881, in Alameda.